 The median value of installment loans has doubled for most demographics.
-Couples without children are the exception. (source).
+Couples without children are the exception.

 Why do people get personal loans?

 One of the attractions of personal loans is you can use them for practically anything.
 Consumers use them to pay for luxuries, such as vacations, expensive weddings, or large purchases, or to cover unexpected household expenses, such as home or car repairs.
-More than 50% of installment loan borrowers had less than $5,000 in their emergency fund (source).
+More than 50% of installment loan borrowers had less than $5,000 in their emergency fund.

 applications per month.
-According to SuperMoney’s loan application data, the main reason borrowers get a consumer loan is debt consolidation (35%), household expenses (19%) and medical expenses (9.9%).
+According to SuperMoney’s loan application data, the main reasons borrowers apply for a consumer loan are debt consolidation (39%) and household expenses (16%).

 Repeat customers are a big opportunity for lenders

-A 2017 report by Experian revealed that 67% of personal loan borrowers had a balance on their credit cards and 31.5% of the borrowers who paid off a personal loan applied for a new loan within a few months.
+Federal Reserve data for 2014–19 found that fewer than one in three credit card borrowers pay off their card balances every month.
+Meanwhile, a 2017 report by Experian revealed that 67% of personal loan borrowers had a balance on their credit cards and 31.5% of the borrowers who paid off a personal loan applied for a new loan within a few months.

 What is the state of personal loan delinquency rates?

-Alaska is the state with the lowest delinquency rate
+Colorado is the state with the lowest delinquency rate

 What is the future of consumer lending?

-, Professor of Finance at The College of New Jersey, “The widespread availability of reliable and secure internet services, increasing coverage of the population and relatively easy and inexpensive access to extended geographic area lowered barriers to entry into the industry and prompted a rapid growth in new entrants.”
+, Professor of Finance at The College of New Jersey, “The widespread availability of reliable and secure Internet services, increasing coverage of the population, and relatively easy and inexpensive access to extended geographic area lowered barriers to entry into the industry and prompted a rapid growth in new entrants.”

 have penetrated previously underserved areas where there was little or no competition from traditional banking services.
-Lower income borrowers and people who live in areas without access to bank branches now have more options.
+Lower-income borrowers and people who live in areas without access to bank branches now have more options.
 Some lenders specialize in certain groups of borrowers, such as loans for members of the military